X

 • If you are under the age of 18

-If you are over the age of 18 and have no reason to think your hearing loss could be treated medically, then you can go ahead and schedule an appointment with us.
-At your hearing evaluation appointment we will determine whether we should proceed with hearing aids or if you should see your physician first.
+If you are over the age of 18 and have no reason to think your hearing loss could be treated medically, then you will need a medical referral from your primary care physician for a hearing evaluation.
+Following your hearing evaluation appointment we will determine whether we should proceed with hearing aids or if you should see an Ear, Nose, and Throat physician first.

 "Will Medicaid/insurance cover my hearing aids?"